How did I increase my search engine traffic by 13.15% in just 30 days?

-So, we know that an XML Sitemap helps search engines to crawl and index fresh pages faster.
+What we do know is that an XML Sitemap helps search engines crawl and index fresh pages faster.
 But, does it improve search engine rankings?

 Here’s Trevor’s answer: A sitemap truly doesn’t affect the actual rankings of your web pages.
 Sitemaps are like an aid – a guide that gives more information about your site to Google, such as making sure that all of your URLs are indexed for easy crawling.
 It’s not really the foundation of content marketing other than to make sure it indexes quickly.